k-web-s/patroni-postgres-operator/README.md

 # patroni-postgres-operator

-Still in ALPHA, do not use.
+Still in **BETA**, do not use.

-An operator for Postgresql clusters managed by Patroni.
+A Kubernetes operator for Postgresql clusters managed by [Patroni](https://patroni.readthedocs.io/).
+Can do major Postgresql version upgrades without significant downtime.

-Can do major version upgrades with minimal downtime.
+Uses [postgres-patroni](https://github.com/rkojedzinszky/postgres-patroni) images, which supports Postgresql versions 11, 13 and 15 only.

 # Usage